Nerea Rodríguez: 2020: Tu Cara me Suena.

-His participation in the popular Spanish show Tu cara me suena alongside well-known faces such as Mario Vaquerizo, Gemeliers, El Monaguillo and Cristina Ramos was announced in December 2019.During his passage through the contest, in which he came in second place, he imitated singers of the likes of Ariana Grande, Zara Larsson or Camila Cabello, always occupying the top positions on the leaderboard.
+His participation in the popular Spanish show Tu cara me suena alongside well-known faces such as Mario Vaquerizo, Gemeliers, Belinda Washington and Jorge González was announced in December 2019.
+During his passage through the contest, in which she came in second place, she imitated singers such as Ariana Grande, Zara Larsson, Rosalía or Camila Cabello, always occupying the top positions on the leaderboard.

 Concerts

-At the beginning of February 2019, he announced a solo concert tour in different Spanish cities, including Madrid, Seville, and Barcelona.
+At the beginning of February 2019, she announced a solo concert tour in different Spanish cities, including Madrid, Seville, and Barcelona.
 That same month, it was announced that she would play Jasmine in the musical Aladdín at the Teatro Condal in Barcelona.
 On February 17, 2019, Nerea performed at the Gala of the Children's Queen of the Carnival of Santa Cruz de Tenerife.

 On the other hand, at the end of the year, she announced a second tour, this time with her partners Ricky Merino and Raoul Vázquez, called #3TOUR and that would tour several cities during the first months of 2020.
 Nerea announced through social networks the return to concerts with Nerea en concierto, in Viladecans, Madrid, and Valencia.